Broyhill Coffee Table Makeover

 Too bad it has so many dings on it.
-If it didn't, this would be the easiest furniture flip ever!
+If it didn't, this would be the most effortless furniture flip ever!

 How to Paint an Easy Furniture Flip

-I opted to use my Finish Max and HTP All in One Paint (Weathervane) for this furniture flip.
+I used my Finish Max and HTP All in One Paint (Weathervane) for this furniture flip.
 I rested the coffee table on my work table and started with the underneath side.

 When you're spraying paint, whether it's spray paint or a paint sprayer, it's best to paint the top surface horizontally.
-The paint goes on so much better spraying directly onto the surface as opposed to letting the particles sort of "fall" onto the surface.
+The color goes on so much better spraying directly onto the surface than letting the particles sort of "fall" onto the surface.
 I hope that makes sense.

 Notice how little overspray there is on the table.
-Having the drawers upside down, there is no overspray at all inside the drawer.
+With the drawers upside down, there is no overspray inside the drawer.

 Whoa!
-Check out the Finish Max laying on its side.
+Check out the Finish Max lying on its side.
 Do not do this!
 I don't even remember it happening.

 Moving Heavy Furniture Without Help

-I haven't mentioned yet, how incredibly heavy this Broyhill coffee table is!
+I haven't mentioned yet, how hefty this Broyhill coffee table is!
 There is no way I can move it by myself.
-However, I was able to lift one side onto the table, then shove it in place.
+However, I could lift one side onto the table, then shove it in place.
 But!
 How do I move it?
 Those handy dandy tri-wheel furniture dollies.
-In between coats, when I needed to move the table into the garage, I simply wheeled it where I wanted it to be.
-But, these dollies also move furniture with or without legs/feet.
+In between coats, when I needed to move the table into the garage, I wheeled it where I wanted it to be.
+But these dollies also move furniture with or without legs/feet.

 Metallic Spray Paint for Vintage Hardware

-The dated hardware looks better with updated paint, don't you think?
+The dated hardware looks better with updated paint.

 Finishing Touches Make the Difference